Shopping Cart

 • Induced pluripotent stem cells (iPSCs): reprogrammed from a person’s skin or blood cells

-How Stem Cells treat Alzheimer’s specifically
+How Stem Cell Therapy treats Alzheimer’s specifically

-Here’s how scientists think Stem Cells can help treat Alzheimer’s
+Here’s how scientists think Stem Cells can help treat Alzheimer’s:

-• Reduce Brain Inflammation
+Reduce Brain Inflammation

 Chronic inflammation is a major driver of Alzheimer’s.
 Stem cells, especially MSCs can release anti-inflammatory signals that help calm the brain’s immune response.
 This creates a healthier environment that may slow damage and protect brain tissue.

-• Support Existing Brain Cells
+Support Existing Brain Cells

 Rather than replacing neurons, some stem cells release neuroprotective factors that help current brain cells survive longer.
 Think of it as boosting the brain’s ability to protect itself from further decline.

-• Encourage New Neuron Growth
+Encourage New Neuron Growth

 Certain stem cells may help form new brain cells, especially in memory-related regions like the hippocampus.
 While it’s still early, this could one day help replace neurons lost to the disease.

-• Restore Immune Cell Function
+Restore Immune Function

 A major breakthrough from Stanford showed that replacing damaged immune cells (in mice) in the brain (called microglia) with healthy ones restored their ability to clean up toxic proteins like amyloid-beta.

-• Personalized Repair Using iPSCs
+Personalized Repair Using iPSCs

 Researchers are exploring whether iPSCs can be used to create healthy brain cells in the lab, and then transplant them into the brain to replace cells that have been lost or damaged by Alzheimer’s.
 These new cells might help by:

-Restoring connections in parts of the brain responsible for memory and thinking
+– Supporting connections in parts of the brain responsible for memory and thinking

-Supporting nearby brain cells by releasing helpful growth factors
+– Supporting nearby brain cells by releasing helpful growth factors

-Reducing inflammation and slowing further damage
+– Reducing inflammation and slowing further damage

 How Is Stem Cell Treatment Delivered for patients with Alzheimer’s?

-• Intravenous (IV) Infusion
+Intravenous (IV) infusion

-Most common method used by private clinics because it’s simple, low-risk, and doesn’t require surgery.
+Stem cells are dripped into a vein through an IV, usually in the arm.
+This is the most common method used by private clinics because it’s simple, low-risk, and doesn’t require surgery.

-Limitations: It’s unclear how many stem cells actually cross the blood–brain barrier using this method.
+• Limitations: It’s unclear how many stem cells actually cross the blood-brain barrier using this method.

-– Some early-phase studies (mostly outside the U.S.) are testing this approach because it brings the cells closer to the brain.
+Stem cells are injected directly into the spinal canal.
+Some early-phase studies are testing this approach because it brings the cells closer to the brain.

-– It’s rare for clinics to offer this type of treatment.
-It has more direct access to the brain but carries greater risk of infection or nerve injury.
+• Limitations: It has more direct access to the brain but carries greater risk of infection or nerve injury.

-• Intracerebroventricular (ICV)
+Intracerebroventricular (ICV)

-What it is: Cells are injected directly into the brain’s ventricles through a device (usually an Ommaya reservoir) implanted under the scalp.
+Cells are injected directly into the brain’s ventricles through a device (usually an Ommaya reservoir) implanted under the scalp.
+This allows direct delivery to the brain, bypassing the blood-brain barrier.

-• Intranasal (Nasal Spray)
+Intranasal (Nasal Spray)

-What it is: Stem cells or their exosomes are sprayed into the nose, aiming to reach the brain through the olfactory nerves
+Stem cells or their exosomes are sprayed into the nose, aiming to reach the brain through the olfactory nerves.
+It’s mainly used in trials and rarely used in clinics.

 This table summarises the delivery methods